-DESCRIPTIONCryosurgical ablation involves freezing of target tissues, most often by inserting into the tumor a probe through which coolant is circulated.
-Cryosurgical ablation is typically performed as an open surgical technique but may be performed percutaneously or laparoscopically, typically with ultrasound guidance.
+DESCRIPTIONCryosurgical ablation involves the freezing of target tissues, most often by inserting into the tumor a probe through which coolant is circulated.
+Cryosurgical ablation can be performed as an open surgical technique or percutaneously or laparoscopically, typically with ultrasound guidance.

-Hepatic tumors can arise either as primary liver cancer or by metastasis to the liver from other tissues.
+Surgical resection with tumor-free margins or liver transplantation are the primary treatments available that have curative potential.
+Many hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlyning liver reserve.
 Local therapy for hepatic metastasis is indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
-At present, surgical resection with tumor-free margins or liver transplantation represents the only treatments with curative potential.
 For liver metastases from colorectal cancer, post-surgical adjuvant chemotherapy has been reported to decrease recurrence rates and prolong time to recurrence.
-However, most hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlyning liver reserve.
 Combined systemic and hepatic arterial chemotherapy may increase disease-free intervals for patients with hepatic metastases from colorectal cancer, but apparently is not beneficial for those with unresectable hepatocellular carcinoma.

-Various locoregional therapies for unresectable liver tumors are being studied: cryosurgical ablation (cryosurgery), radiofrequency ablation laser ablation (see the Radiofrequency Ablation (RFA) of Primary or Metastatic Liver Tumors medical policy), trans-hepatic artery embolization / chemoembolization microwave coagulation, and percutaneous ethanol injection.
-Ablation occurs in tissue that has been frozen by at least three mechanisms: (1) formation of ice crystals within cells thereby disrupting membranes, and interrupting cellular metabolism among other processes; (2) coagulation of blood thereby interrupting bloodflow to the tissue in turn causing ischemia and cell death; and (3) induction of apoptosis (cell death).
+Various locoregional therapies for unresectable liver tumors have been evaluated: cryosurgical ablation (cryosurgery), radiofrequency ablation, laser ablation (see the Radiofrequency Ablation (RFA) of Primary or Metastatic Liver Tumors medical policy), trans-hepatic artery embolization, chemoembolization, or radioembolization with yttrium-90 microsperes; microwave coagulation, and percutaneous ethanol injection.
+Cryosurgical ablation occurs in tissue that has been frozen by at least three mechanisms: (1) formation of ice crystals within cells, thereby disrupting membranes and interrupting cellular metabolism among other processes; (2) coagulation of blood, thereby interrupting blood flow to the tissue, in turn causing ischemia and cell death; and (3) induction of apoptosis (cell death).

-Recent studies report experience with cryosurgical and other ablative methods used in combination with subtotal resection and/or procedures such as TACE (transarterial chemoembolization).
+Recent studies report experience with cryosurgical and other ablative methods used in combination with subtotal resection and/or procedures such as transarterial chemoembolization.

 POLICYCryosurgical ablation (cryosurgery) is considered investigational for the treatment of primary or metastatic liver tumors.